cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 * Curve25519: The standard 32-byte representation of the public key
 * Curve448: The standard 56-byte representation of the public key

-Implementations MUST adhere to the validation processes imposed on received values by the employed KEM algorithm, as described in {{kem-ids}}.
+Senders and recipients MUST implement the validations of KEM inputs and outputs imposed by the employed KEM algorithm, as described in {{kem-ids}}.

 # Hybrid Public Key Encryption